apushkarev/Krpano-Developer-Library/README.md

 	The difference between ordinary and fast calls is: fast ones work immediately, ordinary use tweens to fade in or out.
 	 Hide method sets `visible="false"` after `alpha` is tweened to 0.
-* Developer can manage show and hide processes by setting these variables:
+* Developer can manage show and hide processes by setting variables:
 1. **`tween_duration`** – sets duration of fade in and fade out;
 2. **`target_alpha`** – sets **`alpha`** value when object is fully visible (NOTE that **`visible`** style sets **`alpha`** to 1);
 3. **`tween_type`** – sets tween type (**`default`** by default);